Snowboard boots wide feet powder deep snow riding

 24. Do wide boots cause more heel lift?

 Not if designed well.
-Burton Ruler and Ride Insano have excellent heel pockets.
+Burton Ruler and Ride Insano have excellent heel pockets for narrow-heel riders.

 25. Are there wide splitboard boots?

-Yes, K2 Waive Wide, Burton Tourist Wide, and some customs.
+Yes – K2 Waive Wide, Burton Tourist Wide, and some custom options work well for backcountry wide-foot riders.

 26. How tight should wide boots be?

-Snug with no pressure points, toes just touching front when standing, pulling back when knees bent.
+Snug with no pressure points.
+Toes just touching front when standing, pulling back when knees are bent forward.

 27. What is a bunion last?

-Last with extra volume over 1st met head.
-Burton Total Comfort has this.
+A last with extra volume over the 1st metatarsal head.
+Burton’s Total Comfort last incorporates this feature.

 28. Can I ski with snowboard boots?